luanshengyang/MIA-GAN/README.md

-# MI-cGAN
+# MIA-GAN
-Codes for MI-cGAN submitted to TVT
+Codes for MIA-GAN submitted to TVT

+Please use this code freely, but please do not copy this code and claim it is yours.